Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Unidirectional CDWs in a quasi-tetragonal system

-The case for $g<0$, considered in \cref{fig:glrte3}(e), exhibits similar wavevector switching behavior but produces a finite region of coexistence of both the \qc{} and \qa{} states, bounded by a pair of second order transitions.
+The case for $g<0$, considered in \cref{fig:glrte3}(e), exhibits similar wavevector switching behavior but with a region of coexisting \qc{} and \qa{} states, bounded by a pair of second order transitions.
 At first glance, a vertical cut of this phase diagram for finite $\tilde{\sigma_A}$ appears to reproduce the cascade of phase transitions observed in \rte{} for \R{}=Tb, Dy, Ho, Er, and Tm.
-However, later sections of this work will demonstrate that the character of the observed phase transitions is incompatible with $g<0$: we find that the strain-induced transition between \qc{} and \qa{} is indeed first order, as indicated in \cref{fig:glrte3}(d).

-Reproducing the proper topology of the phase diagram for the heavy rare earth compounds requires the inclusion of higher order terms.
-One such model has been explored to 8th order for the case of \rte{} in the presence of disorder\cite{Fang2019}.
+The measurements reported in \cref{sec:ece,sec:resistivity,sec:er} all suggest, however, that the real phase diagram exhibits both a first-order transition and a coexistence region; therefore neither of these two phase diagrams is sufficient.
+The phase diagram for the heavy rare earth compounds therefore requires the inclusion of higher order terms.
+One such model has been explored to eighth order for the case of \rte{} in the presence of disorder\cite{Fang2019}.
 In the pristine case, we have found that adding the two possible sixth order terms \cref{eq:fe1} suffices to capture the basic phenomenology of our observations: